 Chapter Seventeen: Naimian (Continued)

-Previously: Zack was led to a heartwood lift, a three-tiered wooden elevator, inside an immense tree.
+Previously: Zack was led by naims (gnomes) to a strange wooden elevator inside an immense tree.

 ⇔ ⇔ ⇔

 He was crowded toward the center of the heartwood lift by a hundred naims.
 Bulgy, regaining his sense of importance, commanded, “Surwood!”
 To Zack’s amazement the entire three-tiered structure began moving downward.
 As it dropped, Zack saw two levels go by, each with multiple tunnels leading off under the ground.
 When they reached the lowest level, the lift stopped and the crowd began shoving like elementary school kids on a field trip.
 Zack was shuffled down a set of tiny steps to the lowest floor of Naimian.
 Tunnels ran in every direction, all lit by aromatic sap-lamps.

 “Awesome!” he said, and was about to ask how the lift was powered when he saw the answer: just a few feet away was a creature as large as a cow, but closer to the ground and covered in thick, matted fur.
 It was harnessed to one of three massive rope pulleys located under the heartwood lift.
 “Is it friendly?”